KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 }
 ```

 Above, we are taking full advantage of specificity to solve our non-deterministic resolution woes.
-And we're doing so by using specificity intuitively, and with no specificity hacks!
+And we’re doing so by using specificity intuitively, and with no specificity hacks!
 We have two button selectors:

 - `.my-button` (specificity 0 1 0)
 - `.my-overlay > .my-button` (specificity 0 2 0)

 Since `.my-overlay > .my-button` has a higher specificity, its styles will _always_ override `.my-button` styles (as desired), regardless of declaration order.
 Furthermore, the intent is clear: "style this button" vs. "style this button _when_ it is inside an overlay."
-Having a selector such as `.my-overlay-button` might make sense to us, but CSS doesn't understand that it's intended for a button inside of an overlay. **Specificity is really useful.** Take advantage of it.
+Having a selector such as `.my-overlay-button` might make sense to us, but CSS doesn’t understand that it’s intended for a button inside of an overlay. **Specificity is really useful.** Take advantage of it.

 By the way, with a well-structured design system, contextual styling can (and should) be avoided.
 See [this article by Harry Roberts on contextual styling](https://csswizardry.com/2015/06/contextual-styling-ui-components-nesting-and-implementation-detail/) for more information.

 ### Customization

-As a developer who understands the value of good, consistent design, you'll probably want a component to be customizable by any developer who decides to use it.
+As a developer who understands the value of good, consistent design, you’ll probably want a component to be customizable by any developer who decides to use it.
 There are many ways that you can make configurable styles and themes in Sass, but the simplest is to provide an "API" of default variables in the component stylesheets:

 ```scss
 // in base/_color.scss: